“Nothing is more powerful than nature.”

 Creator and CEO, SAMINA

-In the aftermath of recent storms here and abroad, while wildfires rage spontaneously here in southern California, it is impossible to ignore Nature’s immense capability to destroy.
-Its capacity to heal, however, is just as great—though easier to overlook.
+In the aftermath of severe storms here and abroad, while wildfires rage and the earth shakes with tremors, it is impossible to ignore Nature’s immense capability to destroy.
+Its capacity to heal, however, is just as great—though easier to overlook in our daily lives.

 The benefits and healing that Nature brings are of a gentler, more subtle quality.
 Modern lifestyles can make it easy to become disconnected while we have become largely separated from nature in its raw state.
 Many of us now live in urban forests of concrete and glass but our earth still has a greater effect on us than we might think.